Marlee Matlin: Not Alone Anymore

 Marlee Matlin: Not Alone Anymore is a 2025 American documentary film, directed and produced by Shoshannah Stern.
 It follows the life and career of Marlee Matlin.

 It had its world premiere at the Sundance Film Festival on January 20, 2025, and was released on June 20, 2025, by Kino Lorber.

 Premise

 Explores the life and career of actress Marlee Matlin.

 Production

 In August 2024, it was announced Shoshannah Stern would direct a documentary revolving around Marlee Matlin, with Actual Films, American Masters, ITVS, Impact Partners set to produce, with American Masters retaining broadcast rights.

 Release

 It had its world premiere at the 2025 Sundance Film Festival.
 In April 2025, Kino Lorber acquired distribution rights to the film, and set a June 20, 2025, release.
-It is scheduled to be broadcast on PBS as part of American Masters on October 14, 2025.
+It was broadcast on PBS as part of American Masters on October 14, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 12 critics, indicating "generally favorable" reviews.